Earthworm Landscape Design Co

 The design includes:

-We will pop in to visit your property early in the week.
+We will pop in to visit your property early in the day or on an evening.

-The zoom call is usually scheduled later the same week so it's quite speedy once your appointment is booked.
+The zoom call is usually scheduled within 24 hours or so... so it's quite speedy once your appointment is booked.

 Here is a document that outlines how much your design might cost.